S3 API

 ### How It Works

-Each Alluxio worker exposes an S3 endpoint on port `29998` and owns a slice of the namespace via [consistent hashing](https://documentation.alluxio.io/ee-ai-en/how-alluxio-works#the-consistent-hash-ring).
-When a request lands on a worker that is not the data owner, two behaviors are possible:
+Each Alluxio worker exposes an S3 endpoint on port `29998` and owns a slice of the namespace via [consistent hashing](/ee-ai-en/how-alluxio-works.md#the-consistent-hash-ring).
+When a request lands on a worker that does not own the requested data, the worker must route it to the data owner.
+There are two strategies:

 * **Proxy mode** (`alluxio.worker.s3.redirect.enabled=false`, the default): the receiving worker fetches data from the owning worker and streams it to the client.
 Every client works.
 Cost: cross-worker reads traverse the network twice (\~50% throughput vs. redirect mode).